 I spent some time and tried a few recipes until I found one that I really liked on cdkitchen.com.
 It has been in my pantry ever since and I recommend that you put it in yours as well.

-You can use this mix not only to make vegetable broth, but also as an all-purpose seasoning.
+You can use this vegetable broth powder to not only make vegetable broth, but also as an all-purpose seasoning.
 I love it on vegetables, meats, basically anything savory…even on popcorn!

 I really prefer to make my own seasonings whenever I can.
 It allows flexibility and control over the ingredient proportions but also has you keeping fewer raw ingredients in your pantry.